More information

 The implementation will be based on the results of PZKO 2020+ Northwest Zone CZ04, Central Bohemia Zone CZ02 and Prague Agglomeration CZ01.

+The project partners will carry out automated air quality measurement, collect samples using sampling devices (PP1 ENVItech), they will subsequently analyse the data in a lab to identify the sources of air pollution (LP VŠB TU Ostrava), model the data (PP3 Norsk Energi) and prepare action plans (PP12 GetBizDone).
 The partners will jointly implement the CP and inform about the project publicity according to the project methodology.
 They will cooperate with all involved municipalities and their citizens.
 The partners will arrange a trip for participants and representatives of municipalities to Norway in order to share inspiration and experiences of good practice.

 Summary of project results

-For the project, it was necessary to thoroughly study the information about the area, its sources, and discuss everything with representatives of the involved institutions (Mělník, Zdiby, Ústí nad Labem).
-Three municipalities participated in the project, and approximately 5 locations were selected in each locality.
-In total, 14 locations were measured.
-Air monitoring focused on PMx, NO/NO2 and organic compounds.
-At the same time, meteorological conditions such as temperature, pressure, wind, and humidity were monitored.
-The mentioned measurements were carried out continuously using reference techniques, according to the applicable EU directive, using the same method as the Czech Hydrometeorological Institute (ČHMÚ) measures air in its monitoring network.
-We revisited each location and repeated the measurements under various seasonal conditions.
-The entire measurement process took almost a year and a half.
-During the same period, other colleagues visited municipal office workers and inquired about what troubles them the most regarding air pollution in their municipality.
-The next phase involved evaluating the results, using the method of source identification under the guidance of Professor Raclavská at VSB-TUO.
-In this method, dust is collected, and the laboratory identifies over 400 organic compounds in it.
-The composition of the dust allows attributing the source of air pollution to it.
-Evaluating the measurements is a highly specialized part of the project, and thanks to this, we learned that transportation is a very significant source of air pollution, that we have problems with burning solid fuels, but also that we are transitioning heavily to burning biomass.
-The project revealed areas of traffic congestion, burning of low-quality fuels in local heat sources, or problems with local industrial sources.
-Although the average PMx and NO/NO2 results are optimistic, they are still not sufficient.
-The biggest problem was with benzo(a)pyrene, which exceeded the annual limit concentration (for 24 hours) even by 5 times.
-This is a rather serious situation and is mainly related to local heating.
-Understanding the causes of air pollution will allow us to invest well in its protection, so that it can help as much as possible.
+For the project, it was necessary to thoroughly study information about the area, its sources and to discuss everything with representatives of the involved institutions (Mělník, Zdiby, Ústí nad Labem).
+Three municipalities participated in the project, with approximately five locations selected in each.
+In total, 14 locations were monitored.
+Air quality monitoring focused on PMx, NO/NO2 and organic compounds.
+At the same time, meteorological conditions such as temperature, pressure, wind and humidity were also monitored.
+The measurements were conducted continuously using reference techniques, in accordance with the applicable EU directive, and following the same methodology as the Czech Hydrometeorological Institute (ČHMÚ) employs in its monitoring network.
+Each location was revisited, and measurements were repeated under various seasonal conditions.
+The entire measurement process lasted almost a year and a half.
+During the same period, other colleagues visited municipal office workers to inquire about their primary concerns regarding air pollution in their municipalities.
+The next phase involved evaluating the results using the source identification method under the guidance of Professor Raclavská at VSB-TUO.
+This method involves collecting dust samples and analyzing them in a laboratory to identify over 400 organic compounds.
+The composition of the dust helps attribute pollution to its respective sources.

 Air quality still remains a crucial issue for our citizens, which is why public administration focuses on its protection.
 The TENT project was aimed at preparing real measures supported by monitoring.
 This approach is highly desirable because measurement without impact on everyday life is toothless.
 Municipalities generally know they need to address dust pollutioni, but they don''t know much about the significance of benzo(a)pyrene, and despite their knowledge of their territory, they have trouble identifying the major culprits.
 Simply put, there has been already enough of mere measurement without action.
 The Action Plan provides specific information on how to use municipal funds and serves as expert argumentation for obtaining grants.
 The range of measures is wide - from greenery care and road cleaning to transportation infrastructure or energy.
 The Action Plans serve as a repository for many years and are apolitical, meaning they are needed by every municipal leadership.
 Interventions in energy and transportation are planned for decades due to their complexity.
 Conversely, implementing regular above-limit road cleaning or planting and maintaining greenery can be addressed immediately.
 Some measures require communication between the municipality and the source, which also takes time.
 Therefore, the Action Plans have prepared air protection work for more than 10 years, and given the deadlines set by the EU in the Green Deal policy, the year 2030 is very close, bringing about significant changes in air protection legislation.
 If municipalities are not prepared, achieving changes that have a positive impact on health will be very difficult.
 Conversely, it is unfortunate that the entire public administration is not systematically addressed, as problems can arise even in areas that currently appear to be doing well.
 The prepared action plans and implemented methodology can be applied even outside the municipalities supported by the TENT project.